 I'm going to try using this new approach when I feel overwhelmed by the fear and doubt that tends to creep in when I'm putting myself out there.
 I believe it could help take the pressure off, and when there's no pressure things tend to unfold as they're meant to.

-If you'd like to learn more about Emily's course hop on over to mindbodygreen (or use this non-affiliate link if you prefer).
+If you'd like to learn more about Emily's course hop on over to mindbodygreen (this link is associated with a product in my store).